pornmanut/resume/README.md

 1. Edit `resume.typ` to update your personal information and content
 2. Modify `template.typ` to adjust the layout and styling
 3. Update components in the `components/` directory to change specific section layouts

+---
+*This documentation was generated with the assistance of Claude 3.5 Sonnet.*